How To Know When It’s Time For A Change

 But I would suggest, if you’re feeling unhappy in your life, don’t wait for things to happen or signs to appear.

-Think about the evolution – even if something used to make you happy a year or a decade ago, doesn’t mean you should hang on to it forever.
+Think about it as evolution.
+Even if something used to make you happy a year or a decade ago, it doesn’t mean you should hang on to it forever.

-People change, places change, the demands and the life change, so why should you stay at the same place and not evolve?
+People change, places change, your needs and desires change.
+Your life should change, too.
+Why should you stay in the same place and not evolve, right?

-Take baby steps, make a plan or a to-do list or a bucket list and go do some things that make you happy!
+Take baby steps, make a plan or a to-do list, and go do the things that make you happy!

 Have you done some recent changes in your life?
 What were they?
-Or are you thinking of doing something different?
+Or are you thinking of doing something different soon?
 I’d love to hear from you in the comments!

 P.S.
-In case any of my ex-co-workers are reading this: don’t get me wrong, I did enjoy working with you (most of the time, at least!) and I’m still missing you from time to time!
+In case any of my ex-co-workers are reading this: don’t get me wrong, I did enjoy working with you (most of the time, at least) and I’m still missing you occasionally!